Using the Indexes Tab Interface¶

 Overview¶

 The Indexes Tab is a dedicated interface within Toolkit Configuration that provides a centralized location for managing all indexing operations for supported toolkits.
-It offers an intuitive sidebar-based layout with three main sections:
+It offers an intuitive three-panel layout:

-- Indexes Sidebar: Displays all created indexes with their status and metadata
+- Indexes Sidebar (left): Displays all created indexes with real-time status indicators and metadata

 Key Features:

-- Visual Status Indicators: Easy identification of index states (success, in-progress, failed)
+- Visual Status Indicators: Real-time identification of index states (in-progress, completed, failed, stopped)

 - Multiple Search Tools: Access to Search Index, Stepback Search Index, and Stepback Summary Index